 - A working flashlight

-Any team member that notes an item requiring attention should advise the Manager who will combine all the findings on a single inspection checklist and if necessary, take a photo of the item.
+Any team member that notes an item requiring attention should advise the Manager who will combine all the findings on a single inspection checklist and take a photo of the item.
 Use all of your senses including your sense of smell.
 If you see health or safety hazards, these must be addressed immediately.
 All parties should stay together for the entire inspection so that items in need of attention are seen by all.

 Start on the Roof

 Start on the roof of the first building and walk the entire roof, noting conditions ranging from open seams or tears in the roof membrane to items improperly stored on the roof.
 Note any clogged roof drains or scuppers which must be addressed immediately.
 Property managers are not roofing experts but should be able to identify (with the help of trained maintenance personnel) roof-related issues that require correction such as those mentioned.
 This does not replace the annual roof inspection by a roofing contractor.

 Also note any ponding on the roof (if the roof is dry, ponding areas can be identified by staining left on the roof surface).
 This is caused by low spots or clogged drains and must be addressed by a licensed roofer.
 Pay careful attention to the perimeter of the roof where the flat roof surface meets the parapet walls.
 The joints and seams in these areas, along with flashing (sheet metal covering) around roof penetrations, are areas where leaks frequently occur.

 Note the condition of any rooftop equipment such as A/C units, fan housings, pipe jacks, satellite dishes and antennas, exposed ducting and lighting.
 Any items that are rusted, loose or otherwise in need of maintenance should be noted.
 No items must be sitting directly on the roof surface – all must be on raised “sleepers”, properly flashed, to keep them off the roof membrane.
+Dispose of abandoned equipment.

 Rooftop mechanical rooms must be inspected at this time, noting the general condition of these areas including improper storage or disorganized work areas, leaking pipes or tanks, dirty areas, and dark/poorly lit areas.
-Note the condition of signage for mechanical equipment Missing or unprofessional signage should be noted, including warning signs for hazards.
+Note the condition of signage for mechanical equipment.
+Missing or unprofessional signage should be noted, including warning signs for hazards.
 Verify that chemicals are properly stored, in original containers with proper secondary containment.
 PPE (Personal Protective Equipment) must be available and used when handling hazardous chemicals.

 Start Working Your Way Down the Building

 Once the roof walk is completed, move on to the top floor of the building.
 It is recommended that the inspection team use the emergency exit stairwells and not the elevator to move from floor to floor.
 That will allow the team to note the condition of the stairwells (which must have nothing stored on landings and all lights and signage in operable condition).
 Test emergency battery back up lights at this time.

 Walk the entire floor, including leased areas, vacant areas, restrooms, utility closets, telephone/electrical rooms and any other rooms or areas on the floor.
-If the Property is a multifamily residential property, the apartment units should be inspected at this time, including vacant and occupied units.
+If the Property is a multifamily residential property, the units should be inspected at this time, including vacant and occupied units.
 Remember to provide the lease-required notice of inspection to the residents.